2026 power bank flight rules

 Are 100-160 Wh power banks still allowed?

 This is now more sensitive.
-IATA operator guidance notes the 2026 addendum has a 100-160 Wh approval provision, but passenger-facing IATA guidance limits power banks to two units not exceeding 100 Wh.
-Check the airline and trip-specific rule before relying on the old 160 Wh approval band.
+IATA operator guidance notes the 2026 addendum has a 100-160 Wh approval provision, but passenger power-bank planning should not treat that older approval band as automatic.
+Check the airline and trip-specific rule before relying on 160 Wh language.

 Sources and evidence